mienaikoe/ziyu/Chapters/1-7-Chapter7.md

 I thought about what Mel said about him.
 To never trust him.
 Perhaps the truth would help me more than protecting him would.

 "Fajro.
-He was a fidelant for Holragi."
+He was a fidelant for Holrag."

 "Fajro, eh?
 That explains why he was so eager to ask about you."